 Fill a saucepan with water, orange peels, cinnamon sticks, and whole cloves.
 Simmer over low heat.
-Refill with water as needed (check and refill every half hour).
+Refill with water as needed (check and refill with water every half hour).

 4. Grab something to drink.

 If you’re a hot tea drinker, prepare a cup of flavored tea.
 (Especially at this time of year, chai’s my favorite!)
-Or, brew a cup of coffee.
+Brew a cup of coffee.
 If it’s late at night, you may want to switch to decaf.
 Heat up a mug full of hot chocolate.
-Or, wind down with a glass of red wine.
+Or, skip the hot drinks and wind down with a glass of red wine.

 Whatever your drink of choice is, grab a glass.
 You may be able to sit down and enjoy the atmosphere you’ve created, or you may need to quietly work around your home wrapping gifts or baking cookies or cleaning up after a party.

-Whatever you do, turn off your electronic devices and wind down by taking in the sights, sounds, smells and tastes of this holiday haven you’ve created.
+Whatever you do, turn off your electronic devices and wind down by taking in the sights, sounds, smells, tastes, and touches of this holiday haven you’ve created.

 What are some things YOU do to create a haven at Christmas?

-Disclosure: Links in this post may be affiliate links.
+Disclosure: This post originally was published in December 2016.
+Links in this post may be affiliate links.
 This means that, at no added cost to you, I make a commission on products purchased through these links.
 Thank you for supporting this website!